Code—any and all University codes, regulations, rules, or policies.

 Complainant—a member of the University community, a law enforcement agency, or a citizen who makes a written complaint to Student Conduct Services.
 In situations where an individual reports information but wishes not to be involved in the conduct process, the University may choose to become the complainant.

-Crime of Violence—prohibited conduct where the responding students uses or threatens to use violent force against the complaining person.
-Crimes of violence can be committed with and without weapons and include, but are not limited to, the following: murder, rape, robbery, assault and battery.
+Crime of Violence—refers to prohibited conduct where the responding students uses, or threatens to use, violent force against the complaining person.
+Crimes of violence include crimes committed with and without weapons.
+Crimes of violence include, but are not limited to: murder, rape, robbery, assault and battery.